betfair-datascientists/betfair-datascientists.github.io/src/modelling/howToBuildASoccerBotPartIII.md

 ### Conclusion

-Hopefully this 3-part tutorial has been information and insightful and provided lots of ideas for different strategies!
+Hopefully this 3-part tutorial has been informative and insightful and provided lots of ideas for different strategies!
 Soccer/Football is the most popular sport across the Betfair Exchange and so there are numerous possibilities across different leagues to create a new strategy!
 If you have any questions, including about accessing historic pricing data, Australian and NZ customers can email us at automation@betfair.com.au!

 ### Disclaimer